 Child wellness is based on the satisfaction of material, physical, affective and psychological needs.
-A child's wellbeing is determined by the level of parental, familial, communal, and social safe interactions.
+A child's wellness is determined by the level of parental, familial, communal, and social safe interactions.

 Family wellness can be considered a state of affairs in which every family member's needs are met.
 This requires that people reach a balance between pursuing personal aspirations, such as careers and studies, and contributing to the well-being of other family members.
 Family wellness is more than the absence of discord; it is the presence of supportive, affectionate and gratifying relationships that serve to promote the personal develop.

-Promoting wellbeing involves understanding and addressing child, youth, and caregiver functioning in many different areas.
-A focus on well-being should be integrated into the field of child abuse prevention, addressing child and family needs related to well-being is a critical part of reducing risks and increasing safety and protective factors.
+Promoting wellness involves understanding and addressing child, youth, and caregiver functioning in many different areas.
+A focus on wellness should be integrated into the field of child abuse prevention, addressing child and family needs related to well-being is a critical part of reducing risks and increasing safety and protective factors.

 https://www.childwelfare.gov/topics/preventing/promoting/

 Child wellness is based on the satisfaction of material, physical, affective and psychological needs.
-A child's wellbeing is determined by the level of parental, familial, communal, and social safe interactions.
+A child's wellness is determined by the level of parental, familial, communal, and social safe interactions.

 Family wellness can be considered a state of affairs in which every family member's needs are met.
 This requires that people reach a balance between pursuing personal aspirations, such as careers and studies, and contributing to the well-being of other family members.
 Family wellness is more than the absence of discord; it is the presence of supportive, affectionate and gratifying relationships that serve to promote the personal develop.

-Promoting wellbeing involves understanding and addressing child, youth, and caregiver functioning in many different areas.
-A focus on well-being should be integrated into the field of child abuse prevention, addressing child and family needs related to well-being is a critical part of reducing risks and increasing safety and protective factors.
+Promoting wellness involves understanding and addressing child, youth, and caregiver functioning in many different areas.
+A focus on wellness should be integrated into the field of child abuse prevention, addressing child and family needs related to well-being is a critical part of reducing risks and increasing safety and protective factors.

 https://www.childwelfare.gov/topics/preventing/promoting/